 You can opt for a point-and-shoot camera like the Canon G7X Mark II.
 This is a powerful camera and is very popular in the blogging / vlogging world.

 If your budget is larger, you can try a mirrorless camera like the Sony Alpha Mirrorless a6000.
 The cool thing about mirrorless cameras is that you can avoid carrying around the bulkier DSLRs, but still have the ability to change out the lenses.
+(Purchasing the lenses is what increases the price for the mirrorless camera).

 For some tips on how to actually capture the Northern Lights, and what settings to use on your camera, check out this post.